Last updated on August 23rd, 2023 at 11:44 am

-Of all the thousands, or millions, of memorials in Britain, there is just one arrogant enough to be known by the definite article.
-The Monument is in London and, for the benefit of those bursting to know, it is the monument to London’s Great Fire of 1666.
+Of all the thousands, or millions, of memorials in Britain, there aren’t many one arrogant enough to be known by the definite article.
+The Monument in London is one and, for the benefit of those bursting to know, it is the monument to London’s Great Fire of 1666.
 The Great Fire is so much a part of London’s wallpaper that it is easy to forget what a huge event it was.
 It raged from the morning of 2 September until 6 or 7 September.
 By the time it had finished, between one hundred and two hundred thousand people were homeless, more than 13,000 houses and 87 churches had been destroyed, and most of the old medieval City of London was gone forever.
 (One account, which will amuse a certain type of pedant, said that it “decimated four-fifths of the city”.)

 In addition to The Monument, there are signs of and sites associated with the Great Fire all over the City of London.
 Glazed blue plaques commemorating some building or other ‘destroyed in the great fire of 1666’ are common in the Square Mile and there is no shortage of walks, guided and otherwise, that take in some of the interesting locations.
 A Bit About Britain’s Great Fire of London Trail is detailed below.
 Before outlining that, though, let’s hear a bit about the fire itself.

 A bit about the Great Fire of 1666